-Oakland City University is an exceptional campus where academic excellence is combined with spiritual formation and applied guidance to create a unique educational experience.
-We believe our faculty and staff are special people who seek to help students feel "at home" while away from home.
-In a world where technology is constantly changing our lives, Oakland City University remains committed to the unchanging values of integrity, service, gratitude, and hard work.
+Oakland City University is a Christ-centered institution where academic excellence is combined with spiritual formation and experiential learning to create a unique educational experience.
+Our faculty and staff are committed individuals who seek to help students feel "at home" while away from home, yet challenge them to grow in their intellectual inquiry and career preparation.
+Oakland City University remains committed to the values of integrity, service, gratitude, and hard work which are embodied in our motto: "Enter to Learn - Go Forth to Serve."

 The U.S. News and World Report has recognized Oakland City University as one of the top universities in the Midwest.
 In addition, OCU has been voted as one of the safest colleges and universities in the state of Indiana.
-The school holds the distinction of being accredited by the Higher Learning

-Commission (HLC) of the North Central Association of Colleges and Schools (NCA).
+The school holds the distinction of being accredited by the Higher Learning Commission (HLC) of the North Central Association of Colleges and Schools (NCA), the International Assembly for Collegiate Business Education (IACBE), The National Council for Accreditation of Teacher Education (NCATE) and The Association of Theological Schools (ATS).

 Please review this catalog and discover the program(s) which will assist you in achieving your goals and dreams.
-You will discover that Oakland City University offers a wide variety of programs which assists students with a wide range of needs.
-OCU is not for everybody; but OCU may very well be for you.
+You will discover that Oakland City University offers a wide variety of programs in which students can personalize the degree program that is right for them and meets their intellectual and career needs.
+OCU is not for everyone; but we are right for you.